 I. Temporary agency work can contribute to better job quality

-UNI Europa and Eurociett believe that decent jobs can be achieved by the right level of regulation on temporary agency work and by a constructive sectoral social dialogue.
+UNI Europa and Eurociett believe that decent jobs can be achieved by the more effective level of regulation on temporary agency work and by a constructive sectoral social dialogue.

 Regulation